jina-vlm: Small Multilingual Vision Language Model: Model Architecture

 \subsection{Vision-Language Connector}

-Rather than using the final ViT output, \jvlm{} concatenates features from two intermediate layers: the third-to-last and ninth-to-last, corresponding to layers 24 and 18 of the 27-layer encoder.
-This captures both fine-grained spatial details from earlier layers and high-level semantics from later layers.
-The connector then applies attention pooling over 2$\times$2 patch neighborhoods, using mean-pooled features as queries.
+Rather than using the final ViT output, \jvlm{} concatenates features from two intermediate layers.
+This design is motivated by prior findings that intermediate ViT layers retain spatial detail that is progressively abstracted in later layers~\citep{denseconnector}.
+Following \citet{molmo}, we select the third-to-last and ninth-to-last layers (24th and 18th layer), as they span the transition from mid-level spatial to high-level semantic representations in this 27-layer encoder.
+The connector then applies attention pooling over 2$\times$2 patch neighborhoods, using mean-pooled features as queries, a design inspired by Q-Former~\citep{blip2} and Perceiver Resampler~\citep{flamingo}.
 This reduces the token count by 4$\times$ while preserving local structure.
 A SwiGLU projection layer maps the pooled representations to the language model's embedding dimension.

 In more formal terms, let $\mathbf{H}^{(\ell)} \in \mathbb{R}^{N \times d_v}$ denote the hidden states from ViT layer $\ell$, where $N$ is the number of patches, $d_v$ is the vision encoder hidden size, and negative indices count from the final layer (e.g., $\ell = -1$ is the last layer).
 We concatenate features from two internal layers: